f2calv/multi-arch-container-dotnet/README.md

 - Construct a .NET multi-architecture container image via a single Dockerfile using the `docker buildx` command.
 - Create GitHub Actions workflow to;

-  - Push finished multi-architecture container images to GitHub packages.
+  - Push finished multi-architecture container image to GitHub packages.
-  - Push packaged Helm chart to GitHub packages.
+  - Push Helm chart to GitHub packages (still a work in progress)

 ## Runtime Identifiers